 Once all hazardous materials have been removed from the incident site, HMM will transition the project to the Union Pacific Site Remediation Group for remediation and closure with regulatory agencies.

 The final aspects of recovery include a debriefing with the public responders and an internal post-incident analysis.
 These activities are an invaluable means of improving the group's overall capability to respond to a hazmat-related incident.

 Union Pacific developed a reserve of materials along our route for deployment in the event of a hazardous materials incident.
 Resources include more than 450,000 feet of boom, which floats in the water to absorb oil and other hydrocarbons, transfer trucks, liquid-only transfer trailers, fire trailers and foam caches.

-We maintain a 24-hour emergency hotline (1-888-UPRR-COP) so that communities can quickly communicate with us in the event of a derailment or hazardous materials release.
+We maintain a 24-hour emergency hotline, to the Response Management Communication Center (RMCC), available at 888-877-7267, so communities can quickly communicate with us in the event of a derailment or hazardous materials release.

-- AskRail - Union Pacific is introducing first responders on its rail network to AskRail, a new real-time mobile application produced by the Association of American Railroads (AAR).
+Additionally, starting in 2014, Union Pacific introduced first responders on its rail network to AskRail, a real-time mobile application produced by the Association of American Railroads (AAR).
 The invitation-only application allows first responders to query the contents of a rail car with a simple rail car ID search and see whether the rail car is carrying hazardous material.
 Responders can also find emergency contact information, and a list of the 125 hazardous materials most commonly shipped by rail.